 Almost any notebook or desktop hardware today supports crypto chips (“TPM chips”) that provide important basics for standard security functions.
 Every operating system provides a firewall, use the anti-malware solutions (for example, Windows Defender or another solution) and enable the so-called “Attack Surface Reduction Rules” (ASR rules).

 AuditTAP also checks whether you have implemented these basic functionalities.
-You can see the results in the “Settings Overview” > “Security Base Data” tab.
 On a Windows system where this “basic hygiene” has been performed, it looks like this:

 Role-based hardening based on standards

-Are your AuditTAP reports more “red” than “green” and is the Risk Score sobering?
-Especially companies have to close the detected vulnerabilities as soon as possible, for example by applying the Microsoft Security Baselines and a professional Windows 10 hardening.
+Are your AuditTAP reports more “red” than “green”?
+Is the Risk Score sobering?
+Especially companies have to close the detected vulnerabilities as soon as possible, for example by applying the Microsoft Security Baselines and a professional Windows 10 hardening!

 Do you need help with the secure configuration of systems?